 Here are some questions that people frequently ask, if there are questions you would like to ask send us an email:

-How much did the gallery cost to build? >
+How much did the Gallery cost to build? >

 The building cost £21 million.
 There was £15.75 million from the Arts Lottery Fund, £4.5 million from the European Regional Development Fund and £0.3 million from Walsall City Challenge.

-How long did the gallery take to build? >
+How long did the Gallery take to build? >

 It took 10 years in the planning stages and 3 years to build.

-Caruso St John were appointed to the project in 1996.
+Following a two stage international architectural competition, the London based Anglo-Canadian architects Caruso St John were appointed to the project in 1996.
 The contractors were McAlpine.

 How many artworks do you have in your permanent collections? >